Basic Quantum Algorithms: Introduction

-In 1994, Shor developed two groundbreaking quantum algorithms for factoring composite integers and calculating discrete logarithms, which posed a significant threat to the cryptography methods widely used today.
-Shor's algorithms brought quantum computing to the spotlight, and since then, the field has been growing at an astonishing rate.
+In the same year, Shor developed two groundbreaking quantum algorithms for factoring composite integers and calculating discrete logarithms, which posed a significant threat to the cryptographic methods widely used today.
+Shor's algorithms brought quantum computing to the spotlight, and since then the field has been growing at an astonishing rate.
 Shor's algorithm can also be formulated as an oracle-based algorithm with a function that is periodic.
-The goal is to find the period by evaluating the function as few as possible.
-Finding periods is a task suited for the Fourier transform, which, although it has a complexity of $O(N \log N)$, where $N$ represents the data size, proves useful in classical algorithms.
-In the quantum domain, the Fourier transform is implemented with $O(\log^2 N)$ universal gates, and it is the quantum superposition that works wonders.
+The goal is to find the period by evaluating the function as few times as possible.
+Finding periods is a task well suited for the Fourier transform, which in classical computation has complexity $O(N \log N)$, where $N$ represents the data size.
+In the quantum domain, however, the Fourier transform can be implemented using $O(\log^2 N)$ universal gates, and it is the quantum superposition that makes this possible.

-In 1995, Kitaev introduced another version of Shor's algorithms after developing a quantum algorithm for phase estimation.
-Given a unitary operator and one of its eigenvectors, the algorithm efficiently finds the corresponding eigenvalue, which is totally characterized by its phase.
+In 1995, Kitaev introduced another formulation of Shor's algorithms after developing a quantum algorithm for phase estimation.
+Given a unitary operator and one of its eigenvectors, the algorithm efficiently finds the corresponding eigenvalue, which is completely characterized by its phase.
 Kitaev's algorithm proved useful for other applications, such as quantum counting.

-Grover focused on unsorted databases in 1996 and developed a quantum algorithm that could locate an item quadratically faster than classical searching.
+Grover focused on unsorted databases in 1996 and developed a quantum algorithm that can locate an item quadratically faster than classical searching.
 Grover's algorithm can also be formulated as an oracle-based algorithm with a Boolean function that is constant except for a single point in the domain.
-The goal is to find that point by evaluating the function as few as possible.
-When it is written as a black-box algorithm, it is clear that Grover's algorithm has wide applicability.
+The goal is to find that point by evaluating the function as few times as possible.
+When written as a black box algorithm, it becomes clear that Grover's algorithm has wide applicability.

+More recently, Harrow, Hassidim, and Lloyd proposed a quantum algorithm for solving systems of linear equations, now known as the HHL algorithm.
+Given a matrix $A$ and a vector $\vec{b}$, the algorithm prepares a quantum state proportional to the solution $\vec{x}$ of the linear system $A \vec{x} = \vec{b}$.
+Under certain conditions on the matrix $A$, the algorithm can achieve an exponential speedup over the best known classical algorithms for this task.